Tag: share

 and walk in your ways,

-to the of your .
+to the of your Name.
 Amen.

 In many respects, this confession is hard, because in it we confess that we are not loving God and others as God has called us to do.
 On the other hand, this confession is freeing, as we aren’t required to go down all the items we messed up on (and some days that can be quite a lot).

 When we read Leviticus, we can often get bogged down in all the rules.
-Yet, if you read the rules in today’s verses, there is grace in them.
-In them, while the rules regarding are stringent, at the same time there is the recognition that someone may not recognize the while in the middle of committing it.
+Yet, if you read the rules in today’s verses, there is in them.
+In them, while the rules regarding are stringent, at the same time there is the recognition that someone may not recognize the act while in the middle of committing it.

 We all make mistakes.
 Sometimes those mistakes are sins.
 Sometimes they aren’t sins, per se, but still hurt others.
 We aren’t supposed to beat ourselves up about it.
 We are supposed to confess, repent, and move on.